Pediatric behavioral intervention

 Families typically see us weekly, every other week or once per month.
 Together, we’ll determine what time frame works best and the number of treatments.
 We’ll work closely with you and your child to create a care plan that helps achieve your family’s goals.

-What to expect after Pediatric Behavioral Intervention?
+What to expect after a pediatric behavioral intervention

 Autism isn’t a disorder that goes away or something that a child grows out of.
 In fact, it’s normal if your child has new and different behavioral challenges as they grow up, especially after puberty.
 It’s common to see us regularly for three to six months, pause your treatment once your child improves, and then come back again as your child’s behavior changes.
 We’ll be here for you at every stage of your child’s life.

 Behavioral intervention sessions feel like play to most younger children.
 We have puzzles, toys and games for children to play during the session.
-A lot of families tell their child before their appointment, "This is the place we come and play games,” “This is the place we come and try new things,” or “Let’s see the playing doctor today!”

 Examples include: